Mariam-Elkhelawy/TYDOO/README.md

 # TYDOO

-Welcome to DoIt Now, your personal task management application designed to help you stay organized and efficient.
+Welcome to TYDOO, your personal task management application designed to help you stay organized and efficient.
 Below is a guide to help you understand and utilize the features of DoIt Now effectively.

 # Features: